-MET is the ratio of your working metabolic rate to your relative metabolic rate.
-A rate of energy spent per unit of time — metabolic rate is another way to define any exercise’s intensity.
+Metabolic equivalent or MET is your working metabolic rate ratio to your relative metabolic rate.
+The rate of energy spent per unit of time or metabolic rate defines your workout’s in-tensity.

 Must Read: What Is The Best Time To Exercise?